QAV-T/lucke/README.md

 ### User Registration and Authentication
 - As a user, I want to sign up with my username and password so that I can create an account.
 - As a user, I want to log in with my username and password so that I can access my account.
-- As a user, I want to reset my password in case I forget it.(To be tested)

 ### Diary Management
 - As a user, I want to write daily diary entries so that I can record my thoughts and experiences.
 - As a user, I want to post my diary entries so that they are visible on my timeline.
 - As a user, I want to view my previous diary entries so that I can reflect on my past experiences.
 - As a user, I want to edit my diary entries so that I can update my thoughts and experiences.
 - As a user, I want to delete my diary entries so that I can remove unwanted entries.
-- As a user, I want to change the date of my diary entries so that I can record past memories accurately.
-(To be created)
-- As a user, I want to comment on my own entries so that I can add additional thoughts.(To be created)
+- As a user, I want to Side Note on my own entries so that I can add additional thoughts.

 ## 3. Features
 - User registration and authentication